electron/governance/policy/intern-permissions.md

 ## In Working Groups

-Any interns working full time on the Electron project on behalf of a company already represented in a working group can be nominated as an observer for that Working Group.
+Any interns working on the Electron project on behalf of a company already represented in governance can be nominated as an observer for that Working Group.

-This nomination does _not_ automatically grant them voting rights within the Working Group, and they would be observing in a capacity of a member should their nominating party be the current Chair of that Working Group.
+People acting as observers do not have voting rights in the Working Group.

 Once their internship concludes, they are welcome to request to join the Working Group as an independent contributor.